Joint Child Protection Response (JCPR) Program

 For NGO caseworkers working with JCPR to support children and young people in out-of-home care

 What is the JCPR Program?

-The Secretary of the Department of Family and Community Services(FACS),the Commissioner of the NSW Police Force (NSWPF) and the Secretary of NSW Health (Health) have agreed to foster cooperation between the three agencies and provide the best outcomes for children, young people, their families, carers and the community via the Joint Child Protection Response (JCPR) Program.
+The Secretary of the Department of Communities and Justice (DCJ),the Commissioner of the NSW Police Force (NSWPF) and the Secretary of NSW Health (Health) have agreed to foster cooperation between the three agencies and provide the best outcomes for children, young people, their families, carers and the community via the Joint Child Protection Response (JCPR) Program.

 Following an independent review by the NSW Ombudsman’s Office in August 2017, the Joint Investigation Response Team (JIRT) program underwent a program name change to Joint Child Protection Response (JCPR) program.

 The response a child or young person receives following a disclosure of abuse can be critical to their ongoing wellbeing and in ensuring their future safety and the safety of other children and young people.
 The relationship between your organisation and the JCPR Program is instrumental to the wellbeing of children and young people, including those who may be identified as the alleged offender/person of interest (POI).

 JCPR Staff requires NGO caseworkers and carers to ensure JCPR has timely and unencumbered access to any child or young person involved in their investigation.

 The timing of police interviews can often be pivotal to the progress and integrity of an investigation and once a child has made a disclosure, it generally signals that the child or young person is ready to begin to talk about the abuse.
 It is helpful to remember that a child’s disclosure of abuse is a process, rather than an event, which often means that children will continue to tell different aspects of their story over time.
 It is important that any new information is communicated to the JCPR Program via the Helpline.